sabithsaqlain/Excel_Finance_and_sales_analytics/README.md

 -	Sales grew 304.5% between 2019 and 2021.

--	Top customers like Amazon an 🛠d Atliq Exclusive saw YoY growth over 200%.
+-	Top customers like Amazon and Atliq Exclusive saw YoY growth over 200%.

 -	Country-level target achievement was visualized for business strategy alignment.